-Guido Guerzoni Degree in Business Administration from Università Bocconi.
+Guido Guerzoni holds a Degree in Business Administration from Università Bocconi.
 PhD in Economic and Social History, Università Bocconi (1996).

 Researcher in Economic History.
 Teaches at SDA Bocconi.
 Since 1996 he has taught courses and seminars in several Bocconi degree programs, in particular within the Bachelor of Economics and Management of Arts, Culture and Communication and the Master of Science in Economics and Management of Arts, Culture, Media and Entertainment.
 He collaborates with ASK (Art, Science, Knowledge) research center.
 He was Research Fellow at the University of Sussex (2001-2003), won the Research Rellowship for the Getty Institute Research Center of Los Angeles (2003-2004), and was Deborah Loeb Brice Fellow at I Tatti, The Harvard University Center for Italian Renaissance Studies (2003-2004).
 Since 2005, he has collaborated with the Research Department of Victoria and Albert Museum of London, where he is invited as Visiting Professor for academic year 2008-2008.
 He is contributor to il Sole24Ore financial daily and il Giornale dell'Arte art journal.